This year, Hilary Read and I decided to hold

 an event which would be a combined conference and CPD day.

-Our aim for the day was to help practitioners in the sector find out about current and future changes.
+Our aim for the day was to help practitioners in the sector to find out about current and future changes.
 We also wanted everyone to feel comfortable to ask questions, to network with like-minded people and to enjoy the day.

 All delegates were given a free copy of our book ‘The Best Vocational Trainer’s Guide’ and had electronic access throughout the day to the documents referred to during the event.

 Delegates were able to hear from the following speakers:

 Gavin O'Meara, FE News & FE Careers who talked about developments in the FE, skills and training sector and how to keep up to date with the constant changes.

 Jonathan White, author of Digital Literacy Skills and Librarian at the University of Derby.
 Jonathan talked about digital literacy and how to use free/low cost technologies in teaching and learning.